thanwinnikki/tp/docs/UserGuide.md

 ### Remove a person from the current group: `remove`

-Remove the person from the group that ThunderCat is displaying.
+Removes the specified person from the group that ThunderCat is displaying.

 :bulb: Panel where this can be called :
 * Group Information Panel